Stuycs-K/final-project-09-shkolnik-simon-chau-brian/README.md

 Audio Stegnoraphy LLC
 Brian Chau and Simon Shkolnik
 ## Overview
 The project focuses on using Fourier Transformations in audio stegnoraphy.
+We encoded our secret file directly into the audio file but using Fourier Transformation, we can find the secret file

 ## Instructions
 The library used in this program are: